Kate Bernard is a professional pilot and flight instructor from northeast Wisconsin. She has been flying since 1998 and instructing since 2005.

 Kate took her first airplane ride at age 16 in her hometown of Clintonville, Wisconsin.
 Eager to get involved in aviation, she began volunteering at the EAA museum’s Pioneer Airport in Oshkosh soon afterward.
 That’s where she met helpful mentors who fed her passion for flying and set her on track for an aviation career.

 Kate discovered an interest in the mechanical aspect of aviation while helping build airplanes at Pioneer Airport.
-In high school, she took a job at an avionics shop to earn money for flight lessons.
+In high school, she worked at an avionics shop to earn money for flight lessons.
 She has also worked as an aircraft maintenance assistant.

-Kate enjoys flying for fun in Cessna 172s, a Cessna 150, and a 1946 Ercoupe at Brennand Airport (79C) in Neenah, WI and currently works as a first officer for a regional airline.
+Kate enjoys flying for fun in Cessna 172s, a Cessna 150, and a 1946 Ercoupe at Brennand Airport (79C) in Neenah, WI and currently works as a captain for a regional airline.

 - ATP AMEL with CL-65 Type Rating